ascurry12/siftysifty/README.md

     + If any issues persist, click "Yes"; if they do not, click "No."
     + Continue following these instructions until potential problem mods are moved to the **quarantine** directory found in **siftysiftydir**
     + The test may be canceled at any time by clicking "Cancel."
+* All original mod files can be found in the backup folder.
+Remember to copy these files back into your original mods folder before closing the application.
+* Run this test as many times as needed.

 ## To Do

 * Implement user file threshold input field